WeiHan3/convpool/README.md

 convpool
 ========

-A 'convpool' type of layer to reduce memory usage
+A 'convpool' layer type aims to reduce memory usage